yourkarma/bars/README.md

 Appearance can be customized using the `barColor`, `selectionIndicatorColor`, `gridColor` and `showsSelectionIndicator` properties.

+## Inspiration

+This project was inspired by the graphs in [Ins & Outs](http://insandoutsapp.com/).

 ## License

 Bars is available under the MIT license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/yourkarma/bars/blob/master/LICENSE) file for more info.